AnimNyan/UEShaderScript/README.md

 for giving me permission to release UEShaderscript.
 Please have a look at his plugin and his work here: https://blendermarket.com/products/node-kit

 ## Permissions
-UEShaderScript is under the GPL Licence that means you have permission to use part or the whole of this plugin for free or commercial purposes free of charge.
+UEShaderScript is under the MIT Licence that means you have permission to use part or the whole of this plugin for free or commercial purposes free of charge.
 This add on is completely free what I want is for the most people to benefit from this and that's enough to make me smile.
 I promise continued support and updates to this the add on for free!